 There will be designated parking areas and shuttle van service is available throughout the day.

 Be aware that Morris Street and some side streets will be closed to traffic before and during the Parade, from 10:00-noon.
 Allow extra time to reach Oxford and for moving about town.
 Residents should plan their days with the expectation of delays in driving.

-For a brief introduction to Oxford Day, you are invited to watch this Oxford Day video.
-The music is “Chicken Fried," written by Zac Brown Band, performed by U.S. Navy Band “Country Current” at an earlier Oxford Day.
+For a brief introduction to Oxford Day, you are invited to watch this video.
+The music is “Chicken Fried” written by Zac Brown and performed by the US Navy Band “Country Current” at an earlier Oxford Day.

 IF IT RAINS: Oxford Day is a rain-or-shine event.
 Please refer to the Schedule for the Rain Plan